Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/classes.md

 One of the main features of any *Object Oriented Language* is the definition of **classes**.
-Nessa supports them, so let's take a look at the syntax and semantics.
+Ryna supports them, so let's take a look at the syntax and semantics.

 ## Syntax